the-ethan-hunt/first-timers-guide/guides/kubernetes/kubernetes.md

 For architectural diagram you can visit [here](https://en.wikipedia.org/wiki/Kubernetes#/media/File:Kubernetes.png)

-From diagram above we can see that there are two different types of nodes one is master while others are workers .The master is responsible for controlling the worker nodes.Master node is responsible for scaling up and down in case of load increasing both on the front end and back end as well.
-It has also another important aspect called Etcd which is backing store for all the cluster data.We can have more than one master node in case of big applications to reduce chances of failure.
+From diagram above we can see that there are two different types of nodes one is master while others are workers .The master is responsible for controlling the worker nodes.Master node is responsible for scaling up and down in case of load increasing both on the front end and back end as well.It has also another important aspect called Etcd which is backing store for all the cluster data.We can have more than one master node in case of big applications to reduce chances of failure.

 ### Worker nodes
 * Contains multiple pods